mandarini/RegressionSteps/README.md

 This is part of my coursework in the module GIS and Science in the UCL Centre for Advanced Spatial Analysis (casa.ucl.ac.uk) Please read more on my blog: http://psybercity.co.uk/

+Also, to understand how the functions work, please read the file "functiondosumentationexplanation"

 Requirements
 R project (http://www.r-project.org/)
 R packages: